Frequently Asked Questions

-Get answers to a growing list of questions commonly posed about conscientious acquittal, juries, jury rights, FIJA, and more.
+Get answers to your questions about jury nullification, juries, jury rights, FIJA, and more.

 Quora Answers by FIJA Authors

 One way FIJA educates the public is by attracting an audience to our website to read information we make available here.
 Another way is to distribute the information we teach to people who have not yet found or would otherwise not visit our website by publishing it on sites that are more widely read than ours.

 Quora is a question-and-answer website on which readers upvote the best answers and downvote inaccurate and uninformative answers so that the best of the best tends to rise to the top.
 Additionally, the best answers are featured in email digests that Quora distributes to readers by email, are featured as suggestions as related questions of potential interested to readers of other questions, and so on.